ihutch/appleton/Readme.txt

 On MacOS, to fulfil those needs, in Terminal run the script
  $  ./InstallByHomebrew

-Or if you prefer, from https://www.macports.org/install.php download the install file of MacPorts appropriate for your macOS version.
+[Or if you prefer, from https://www.macports.org/install.php download the install file of MacPorts appropriate for your macOS version.
-In Finder double click on it to install it, then in Terminal sudo port install xorg-libX11 sudo port install gcc5 sudo port select --set gcc mp-gcc5 make
+In Finder double click on it to install it, then in Terminal sudo port install xorg-libX11 sudo port install gcc5 sudo port select --set gcc mp-gcc5 make]

-After you install xquartz (=X11) you must restart your computer before coldplas will run.
-That's something to do with xquartz.
+After you first install xquartz (=X11) you must restart your computer before coldplas will run, otherwise it complains "cannot connect to X server".
+That's something to do with xquartz (a new Terminal is not enough).

 Don't try to 'make coldplas.exe' using a cross-compiler unless you have one, really know what you are doing, and can hack the makefile.